Claremont (country house): Claremont estate

 The first house on the Claremont estate was built in 1708 by Sir John Vanbrugh, the Restoration playwright and architect of Blenheim Palace and Castle Howard, for his own use.
 This "very small box", as he described it, stood on the level ground in front of the present mansion.
 At the same time, he built the stables and the walled gardens, also probably White Cottage, which is now the Sixth Form Centre of Claremont Fan Court School.

 In 1714, he sold the house to the wealthy Whig politician Thomas Pelham-Holles, Earl of Clare, who later became Duke of Newcastle and served twice as Prime Minister.
-The earl commissioned Vanbrugh to add two great wings to the house and to build a fortress-like turret on an adjoining knoll.
+The Earl commissioned Vanbrugh to add two great wings to the house and to build a fortress-like turret on an adjoining knoll.
 From this so-called "prospect-house", or belvedere, he and his guests could admire the views of the Surrey countryside as they took refreshments and played hazard, a popular dice game.

-In the clear eighteenth-century air it was apparently possible to see Windsor Castle and St Paul's Cathedral.
+In the clear eighteenth-century air it was apparently possible to see Windsor Castle and St Paul's Cathedral therefrom.
 The Earl of Clare named his country seat Clare-mount, later contracted to Claremont.
 The two lodges at the Copsem Lane entrance were added at this time.

 Landscape garden

-Claremont landscape garden is one of the earliest surviving gardens of its kind of landscape design, the English Landscape Garden — still featuring its original 18th century layout.
+Claremont landscape garden is one of the earliest surviving gardens of its kind of landscape design, the English Landscape Garden — still featuring its original 18th-century layout.
 The extensive landscaped grounds of Claremont represents the work of some of the best known landscape gardeners, Charles Bridgeman, Capability Brown, William Kent (with Thomas Greening) and Sir John Vanbrugh.

 Work on the gardens began around 1715 and, by 1727, they were described as "the noblest of any in Europe".
 Within the grounds, overlooking the lake, is an unusual turfed amphitheatre.

 A feature in the grounds is the Belvedere Tower, designed by Vanbrugh for the Duke of Newcastle.
 The tower is unusual in that, what appear to be windows, are actually bricks painted black and white.
 It is now owned by Claremont Fan Court School, which is situated alongside the gardens.

 In 1949, the landscape garden was donated to the National Trust for stewardship and protection.
 A restoration programme was launched in 1975 following a significant donation by the Slater Foundation.
 The garden is Grade I listed on the Register of Historic Parks and Gardens.